svelteschool/svelte-forms/README.md

 </Form>
 ```

-The `update` event emits an object containing your values.
-In the above example it would look something like this:
+Here's how the values object would be structured in the above case:

 ```js
 {